cschleiden/go-workflows/docs/source/includes/_guide.md

 }
 ```

+`RemoveWorkflowInstance` on a client instance will remove that workflow instance including all history data from the backend.
+A workflow instance needs to be in the finished state before calling this, otherwise an error will be returned.

 ### Automatically expiring finished workflow instances

+```go
+b, err := redis.NewRedisBackend(redisClient, redis.WithAutoExpiration(time.Hour * 48))
+// ...
+```

 For now this is only supported for the Redis backend.
 When an `AutoExpiration` is passed to the backend, finished workflow instances will be automatically removed after the specified duration.
 This works by setting a TTL on the Redis keys for finished workflow instances.
 If `AutoExpiration` is set to `0` (the default), no TTL will be set.

-```go
-b, err := redis.NewRedisBackend(redisClient, redis.WithAutoExpiration(time.Hour * 48))
-// ...
-```

 ## Canceling workflows

-Create a `Client` instance then then call `CancelWorkflow` to cancel a workflow.
-When a workflow is canceled, it's workflow context is canceled.
-Any subsequent calls to schedule activities or sub-workflows will immediately return an error, skipping their execution.
-Any activities already running when a workflow is canceled will still run to completion and their result will be available.

-Sub-workflows will be canceled if their parent workflow is canceled.

 ```go
 var c *client.Client